Jump to section

 - Highly Sensitive Person (HSP)

-Neurodivergent people’s brains are wired differently than what is considered “typical,” this falls along a continuum that includes different ways of thinking, moving, behaving, visualizing, communicating, and processing information.
+Neurodivergent people experience the world in ways that differ from what is considered 'typical.'
+This exists along a continuum that includes diverse ways of thinking, moving, behaving, visualizing, communicating, and processing information.

-While it’s not considered a mental health issue, there’s mounting evidence that neurodivergence can increase the risk of mental health issues—often stemming from a lack of support, a lack of knowledge, and the stress of trying to appear neurotypical.
+While it’s not considered a mental health issue, there’s mounting evidence that neurodivergence can increase the risk of mental health issues—often stemming from a lack of support, a lack of knowledge, and the stress of masking or trying to conform to neurotypical expectations.

 Psychology Today reports that nearly three in ten children diagnosed with ADHD also have an anxiety disorder.
 Autistic people have higher rates of anxiety, eating disorders, and OCD, and HSPs have a greater risk of anxiety and depression.